palant/palant.info/content/articles/malicious-extensions-circumvent-googles-remote-code-ban/index.md

 **Update** (2025-01-20): Added two extensions to the bonus section.
 Also indicated in the tables which extensions are currently featured in Chrome Web Store.

 **Update** (2025-01-21): Got a sample of the malicious configurations for Phoenix Invicta extensions.
-Added a section describing it and removed “But what do these configurations actually do” section.
+Added [a section describing it](#the-payload) and removed “But what do these configurations actually do” section.
+Also added a bunch more domains to the [IOCs section](#iocs).

 {{< toc >}}